Ruselectronics: Innovation Program

-Ruselectronics has plans to invest more than USD 3bn in technical modernization of its assets across Russia and then inject about USD 2.3bn in R&D, with the rest going to infrastructure improvements, staff training, and international economic collaboration.
+Ruselectronics has plans to invest more than US$3bn in technical modernization of its assets across Russia and then inject about US$2.3bn in R&D, with the rest going to infrastructure improvements, staff training, and international economic collaboration.

 Joint-ventures

 Alcatel-Lucent

 In November 2009 Ruselectronics and French Alcatel-Lucent RT (Alcatel-Lucent) entered into a joint venture agreement.
 The JV was created for development and production of high-tech telecommunication equipment and its promotion in Russian and CIS markets.
 In 2012 the parties signed long-term collaboration memorandum on research, development and implementation of LTE technologies.
 According to the memorandum, under Alcatel-Lucent management a new integrated R&D centre will be created in Moscow using Ruselectronics JSC 'Pulsar' facilities as a base.

 Sumitomo Wiring Systems

 The joint venture with Japanese Sumitomo Wiring System opened in 2014 in Yekaterinburg on a site of Ruselectronics subsidiary JSC 'Radio Equipment Plant'.
 The enterprise employs 290 people, a number that is expected to increase to 650 by the end of the 2014, and will produce automotive parts for VAZ, Renault and Nissan.